SEN Information report

 All classes follow a structured PSHE (Personal, Social, Health end Economic education) curriculum to support this development.
 However, for those children who find aspects of this difficult we offer a range of interventions and opportunities.

 We have an in-school nurture provision, run by two highly trained teaching assistants.
 This follows the Nurture Principles and is run on a ten-week cycle.

 Inclusion Team staff are on hand throughout lunchtimes to help children who struggle with break times or other aspects of school life.

 As required, other interventions take place within school in order to help pupils to develop socially and emotionally, including Friendship group and Family group.

-Our 'Gruffalo Cave' provides a daily social interaction group for pupils with Autism Spectrum Condition, following advice and recommendations from the Autism service.
+Our 'Gruffalo Group' provides a daily social interaction group for pupils with Autism Spectrum Condition, following advice and recommendations from the Autism service.